Last reviewed: 28 Dec 2020

 - videofluoroscopic swallow

-- upper GI endoscopy with biopsy
+- upper gastrointestinal endoscopy with biopsy

-- radio-allergosorbent testing (RAST) to cows' milk protein
+- radioallergosorbent testing (RAST) to cows' milk protein

 - trial of lactose-free diet

-- faecal-reducing substances
+- fecal-reducing substances

-- tissue transglutaminase (TTG) antibodies
+- tissue transglutaminase (TTG) antibodies and total IgA

 Treatment algorithm